Media Demand Israel Explain Destruction of News Offices

 “The ability of the press to report on the ground is a profoundly important issue that has an impact on everyone." the newspaper's vice president of communications, Danielle Rhoades Ha, said.
 “A free and independent press is essential to helping to inform people, bridge differences and end the conflict.”

-Associated Press Writer Jon Gambrell in Dubai and Zeke Miller in Washington contributed to this story.
+Associated Press writers Jon Gambrell in Dubai, United Arab Emirates, and Zeke Miller in Washington contributed to this report.